 Stars are celestial objects that can produce their own light.
 They are extremely hot and extremely large.
 They are mostly made up of hydrogen gas with a little helium in them.
 The sun is also a star; the sun’s energy and light play one of the key roles in sustaining all forms of life on earth.

 Stars produce light by nuclear fusion reactions that happen inside it.
-In this process hydrogen is converted into helium and energy is produced as a byproduct.
+In this process hydrogen is converted into helium and energy is produced as a by-product.
 It is this energy that comes to us as light.
-The sun being near to us appears large and very bright in the sky.
+The sun is near to us appears large and very bright in the sky.
 However, all other stars are extremely far away from us.
 So, they appear small and faint in the sky.
-In fact, many of these celestial bodies are hundreds times bigger than our sun in size and much brighter but they don’t appear so because they are so far away from the earth.
+In fact, many of these celestial bodies are hundreds times bigger than our sun in size and much brighter, but they don’t appear so because they are so far away from the earth.

 They are present in the sky even during the day.
 We do not see them because the sun’s bright light hides them.
 There are billions of them in the universe, more than all the grains of sand in the earth!